 Wind

-Typical wind speed in Kathmandu in August ranges between 4.8 miles per hour to 4.3 miles per hour.
+Typical wind speeds in Kathmandu in August range between 4.8 miles per hour to 4.3 miles per hour.
 Over the course of the month, the wind speed gradually decreases.

 Best Trails for Trekking in Nepal in August